srycyk/mine/README.md

 A framework for visiting, and collecting data from, a series of web-pages.
 The HTTP requests it makes are virtually indistinguishable from a regular web browsing session.
-Also, it dramatically reduces the amount of code you need to write to scrape a site.
+Also, it dramatically reduces the amount of code you need to write to scrape a site, and provides an OO API.

 It's designed to compile lists of things like products, services, business details, events, reviews, images, etc..